winglang/docsite/blog/2023-02-02-good-cognitive-friction.md

 ## Reassignability

 But immutability is not enough!
-Since we reference our array through `my_array`, the compiler also needs to guarantee that `my_array` will always point to the same object.
+Since we reference our array through `myArray`, the compiler also needs to guarantee that `myArray` will always point to the same object.

 Let's look at a hypothetic example: